 A similar copy can be found in the bar of The Anchor pub just opposite to Woodbridge station.

-Enter the front door of the pub, turn left and it hangs on the wall to the left.
+Enter the front door of the pub and it hangs on the wall ahead and slightly to the right.

 Building the ship will generate an outstanding opportunity for local young people to become involved in a project that will have national and international interest and links.
 The educational prospects are enormous for primary school children as well as university academics and all stages in between.
 What an exciting project this could be.
 Imagine the thrill of being able to go aboard her, hold the tiller and pull on one of her oars.
 The waterside development will bring this possibility one step nearer.

 Woodbridge’s Royal Rowing Barge AD 625.

 During the Diamond Jubilee celebrations all eyes in Britain were focussed on the newest royal rowing barge ‘Gloriana’ (with ‘discretely housed’ 19HP electric motor) as it led the pageant parade on the River Thames.
 Just less than 1400 years ago in 625 all eyes were on the River Deben near Woodbridge as the Anglo-Saxon king Raedwald’s death was marked by hauling his royal ship up to its burial site at Sutton Hoo on high land overlooking the Deben valley.